Khudaverdi27/Khudaverdi27/README.md

 ###

 <p align="left">I am passionate about web standards and keep abreast of new developments in our industry.
 I always look for opportunities to improve my skills.
 I like to show off what I am working on and also learn from others.
 I have strong attention to detail and value the design of a product as much as I value the code.
-Skilled in HTML, CSS,SASS,SCSS,Tailwind CSS,Bootstrap, JavaScript,ReactJs.Strong engineering professional with a Bachelor's and Master's degree focused in Information and Management from Azerbaijan State University of Economics.</p>
+Skilled in HTML, CSS,SASS,Ant Design,Tailwind CSS,Bootstrap, JavaScript,ReactJs.Strong engineering professional with a Bachelor's and Master's degree focused in Information and Management from Azerbaijan State University of Economics.</p>

 ###